AcademyPgh/StarterKit/OSX/README.md

 ## install homebrew by pasting this into the command line

-`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 When it asks you for a password, it's looking for your login password.

-When the install has completed, copy/paste the recommended command to add brew to your shell.

 ## install/update everything else by using homebrew, do a little configuration